 - 10. Any messages requiring more than one SPM segment per order (OBR segment) must be addressed with TDH prior to sending in production, in order for TDH to make internal processing accommodations. - 11.
 RE fields are required, but can be empty if the information is not known.
-Conformant systems are required to be able to send this information.
-The expectation to this would be for data elements identified as required per TDH business rules or outlined in the Message Format and Vocabulary section of this document. - 12.
+Conformant systems are required to be able to send this information. - 12.
 Preliminary results (P), final results (F), and corrected results (C) are required to be sent by trading partner and should be properly documented in [OBX-11] (Observation Result Status).
 TDH is required to process preliminary, final, and corrected results as determined by the State reporting guidelines.
 Proper serialization must be followed, i.e. a final result cannot precede a preliminary result, and only a corrected result can succeed a final result.
 Please refer to Table 3-6 in section 3.4 of the Implementation Guide for additional information. - 13.
 Every message must contain one and only one ORC segment. - 14.
 Parent/child relationships include reflex testing and drug susceptibility testing.
 Parent observations should be appropriately documented in [OBR-26] (Parent Result) and [OBR-29] (Parent) of the child following the data types specified in the Implementation Guide.
 Known errors in the examples provided in the listed specification should not be referenced as normative content. - 15.
 SFT, PD1, PV1, PV2, TQ1, TQ2, CTD, FTI, and CTI are not required by the State of Tennessee and will be ignored if sent by trading partner.
 If any of these segments are sent, the segments should be properly formed as described by Table 4-1 of the Implementation Guide. - 16.
 [MSH-11] (Processing ID) can have the values "P" (Production), "T" (Training), or "D" (Debugging), but note that "T" and "D" will be handled in the same way. - 17.
 Standard vocabulary is required.
 Such vocabulary coding systems include, but are not limited to: - a.
 LOINC Logical Observation Identifiers Names and Codes - b.
 SNOMED CT Systemized Nomenclature of Medicine Clinical Terms - c.
 UCUM Unified Code for Units of Measure - 18.
 Laboratory reporting including ELR is not the same as case reporting by health care providers.
 Reporting by laboratories does not nullify the health care provider's or institution's obligation to report diseases and conditions, nor does reporting by health care providers nullify the laboratory's obligation to report lab events. - 19.
 According to Tennessee Rules and Regulations, ELR must include lab reports for tests performed both in-house and by reference laboratories, with the performing organization appropriately documented in the ELR message.
-If you are unable to appropriately document the performing organization or utilize standard vocabulary for labs sent to reference labs, then paper, manual, or legacy reporting method will be expected to report those results.
+If you are unable to appropriately document the performing organization in the ELR message for those labs sent to reference labs, paper lab reporting of those lab results will be expected. - 20.
+The trading partner will notify TDH ahead of changes to the sending application or ELR interface that are expected to affect the ELR messages.
+These may include, but are not limited to, sending application upgrades and other changes to systems affecting the sending application.

-- 20. The trading partner will notify TDH ahead of changes to the sending application or ELR interface that are expected to affect the ELR messages.
-These may include, but are not limited to, sending application upgrades and other changes to systems affecting the sending application. - 21.
-As part of the on-boarding process, vocabulary validation will be completed.
+- 21. As part of the on-boarding process, vocabulary validation will be completed.
 The vocabulary list provided to TDH is current as of the Production Go-Live date, and therefore reflects the lab results received to date.
 TDH expects that the vocabulary may change with the addition or deletion of tests and results, and therefore the trading partner will be asked to provide updated vocabulary periodically. - 22.
-TDH will route all blood lead results to the LeadTRK Tennessee program at the University of Tennessee Knoxville on behalf of the trading partner, fulfilling their requirement for reporting of blood lead to the State of Tennessee. - 23.
-To ensure accurate patient matching within TDH surveillance system(s), [PID-3] (Patient Identifier) must be sent with at least one identifier and all identifiers sent in this field must be unique to the patient.
-Default values for social security number (SSN), medical record number (MRN), or other patient identifier types should not be sent.
-If these identifier types are unknown or not recorded for a patient, they should not sent.
-TDH requires the following components and sub-components for this field: [PID-3.1] (Patient Identifier List ID Number), [PID-3.4.1] (Patient Identifier Assigning Authority Namespace ID), [PID-3.4.2] (Patient Identifier Assigning Authority Universal ID), [PID-3.4.3] (Patient Identifier Assigning Authority Universal ID), [PID-3.4.4
+TDH will route all blood lead results to the LeadTRK Tennessee program at the University of Tennessee Knoxville on behalf of the trading partner, fulfilling their requirement for reporting of blood lead to the State of Tennessee.